Stocking Your Clean Eating Paleo Pantry

 - Epic Bison Bars

-- Bulletproof bites
+- Bulletproof collagen bars

 - Crackers – you can try some of the paleo crackers on the market like Jilz, Simple Mills, and Julian Bakery, but if you have an almond allergy like me, you’ll need to make your own.
 I have recipes for Fig Almond Flour Crackers, Carrot Pulp Cumin Crackers, and Kale Rosemary Superseed Crackers